Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Application I: The driven-dissipative Bose-Hubbard model

-As detailed in Appendix~\ref{sec:Ham}, in the presence of a driving field, the $U(1)$ invariance of the bare model is lifted, particle number is no longer conserved, and states evolve in time to potentially cover the entirety of the Hilbert space.
-In Hubbard-like models, the local interaction term scales as $U\langle \hat{a}^{\dagger \, 2}\hat{a}^2 \rangle \sim U n^2$ with the remaining terms scaling at most linearly in the cavity occupation $n=\langle \hat{a}^\dagger\hat{a}\rangle$.
-It follows that the infinitely many large-occupancy eigenstates are decoupled, and behave as single anharmonic oscillators.
-Their spectral contribution dominates over that of all other states, resulting in an integrable level statistics, independently of the statistics of the spectrum at lower occupancy.
-The SSQT criterion provides a natural way to select the relevant portion of the spectrum, ensuring that the selected eigenvalues do not incur in this asymptotic decoupling issue.
+As discussed in Sec.~\ref{Sec:Chaos_in_bosons} and detailed in Appendix~\ref{sec:Ham}, in the presence of a driving field, the $U(1)$ invariance of the bare model is lifted, particle number is no longer conserved, and states evolve in time to potentially cover the entirety of the Hilbert space.
+The local interaction term, scaling as $U\langle \hat{a}^{\dagger \, 2}\hat{a}^2 \rangle \sim U n^2$, dominates over that of all other states, scaling at most linearly in the cavity occupation $n=\langle \hat{a}^\dagger\hat{a}\rangle$ \footnote{One can easily show that, in the large occupation limit, the Liouvillian eigenvalue $\lambda \simeq -\kappa/2 (n+m) -i U/2 (n^2-m^2) $ with $n, m \in \mathbb{N}$ are associated with the Fock (number) states.
+Taking a large Liouvillian will lead to a spectral distance dominated by these regular eigenvalues.
+Each quantum trajectory, instead, will only be characterized by a limited number of Fock states, and the eigenvalues associated with the high-Fock number states do not participate in the dynamics. }.
+This is an explicit example of how the SSQT criterion provides a natural way to select the relevant portion of the spectrum, ensuring that the selected eigenvalues do not incur in this asymptotic decoupling issue.